 His lips quirk in a humorless smile.
 "You're right.
 I'm not."

 "Why did you, Jackson?
 When I came to you the night of the storm, why didn't you tell me then?
-Why did you say all of those horrible things to me?"
+Why did you say all of those horrible things to me?
+You said you didn't want me."

-"I was angry with you," he sighs, "It's not an excuse, but it's the truth.
-That night when you came to me, I just...I couldn't hear you.
-I didn't want to."
+"I was angry with you," he sighs, "It's not an excuse, but it's the truth."

 The answer is hardly satisfying to April and she makes that clear in her next statement to him.
-"You were angry with me?
+"Angry with me?
 Why?
 Because I wanted us to be together?
 Because I loved you and I told you so?"

 "Because you had said yes to him, April!
 And I made my peace with the fact that we were over and we weren't going to be together.
 I wasn't what you wanted and I didn't have to be in knots about it anymore.
-I could breathe.
+I could breathe again.
 I could be okay without you because I knew you were happy and that's what mattered.
-And then you throw it all into chaos again, telling me you want me and then the knots were back again and I couldn't breathe and it pissed me off!"
+And then you threw it all into chaos again, telling me you wanted me and then the knots were back and I couldn't breathe and it pissed me off because I was right back where I started!"

 "So you were mad at me because you didn't want to have feelings for me?"
 April sputters in confusion.

-"And you couldn't know that I wouldn't do the same thing again."
+"And you couldn't know that I wouldn't do the same thing again when I told you I wanted you."

 It hits her then that they are having this profound conversation which should have taken place months and months before in the middle of what should have been her wedding and yet it all seems appropriate.
 This is what she and Jackson have always done.
 Always backwards, always coloring outside of the lines, always outside of the box and yet…always right.
 They have been "right" from the beginning.

-"I didn't feel obligated then and I don't feel obligated now."
+"I didn't feel obligated then and I don't feel obligated now.
+I want you, April.
+I love you.
+You're my person.
+You're my soulmate."

 April closes her eyes, nuzzling against him, overwhelmed by what lay ahead for them but excited to face it as well...excited because they would be facing it together.
 "So what do we do now, Jackson?
 Are we supposed to date?
 Do we pick up where we left off before?
 Do you want to start over?"